Lower School (K-4)

 Innovation, critical thinking, and creativity are fostered during STEM classes in the Lower School Innovation Lab.
 Students’ curiosity identifies learning targets that drive exploration and design projects.
 In addition, information and analysis are integrated into library classes and project-based learning.
 Students learn where to find information, how to evaluate it, and how to use it effectively in reports, projects, and presentations.

 Charles Wright Academy follows the Next Generation Science Standards (NGSS) as our K-12 science content standards.
 Standards set the expectations for what students should know and be able to do.
 The NGSS was developed by states to improve science education for all students.
 A goal for developing the NGSS was to create a set of research-based, up-to-date, K-12 science standards.
 These standards allow local educators to design classroom learning experiences that stimulate students’ interests in science and prepare them for college, careers, and citizenship.
-A high-quality science education means that students will develop and in-depth understanding of content and key skills – communication, collaboration, inquiry, problem-solving, and flexibility – that will serve them throughout their educational and professional lives.
+A high-quality science education means that students will develop an in-depth understanding of content and key skills – communication, collaboration, inquiry, problem-solving, and flexibility – that will serve them throughout their educational and professional lives.